 In recent years, this output has expanded to include paintings, prints and the use of digital media.
 These developments have enriched my ceramic practice in which I am still drawn towards figurative and narrative pieces.

-I am particularly drawn to clay because of the infinite number of ways it can be shaped, treated and used.
-Its limitless potential is a continual inspiration to me.
+However, I am still deeply in love with clay.
+As a material, I am particularly inspired by the infinite number of ways it can be shaped, treated and used.
+Its limitless potential continues to engage and inspire me.

 Work generally available from:

 See Vilas' blog on vilas.org.uk/blog/

 2014 ‘Zen Rogues’ at The Sri Chinmoy Centre Gallery, Edinburgh.

 2004 - ‘Ed Silverton' at Prema Arts Centre, Gloucestershire

 2004 - ‘Fruits & Flowers' at Rufford Craft Centre, Nottinghamshire

 2002 - ‘The Horse In Art' at Obsidian Art, Stoke Mandeville, Bucks